kevikoech/blender_addon_tutorial/reference_api_usage.rst

    bpy.data.brushes["BrushName"].texture.contrast

-If you are writing a user tool normally you want to use the ``bpy.context`` since the user normally expects the tool to operate on what they have selected.
+If you are writing a user tool normally you want to use the :mod:`bpy.context` since the user normally expects the tool to operate on what they have selected.

-For automation you are more likely to use ``bpy.data`` since you want to be able to access specific data and manipulate it, no matter what the user currently has the view set at.
+For automation you are more likely to use :mod:`bpy.data` since you want to be able to access specific data and manipulate it, no matter what the user currently has the view set at.